Sayanna Varthakal: Production

-Sayanna Varthakal is the directorial debut of Arun Chandu who was a former associate of director Vineeth Sreenivasan.
+Sayanna Varthakal is the 2nd directorial attempt of Arun Chandu who was a former associate of director Vineeth Sreenivasan.
 During an interview to The New Indian Express Arun said, "Sayanna Varthakal is a media-related story and the title is actually a reference to the title of the media channel run by Dennis (Dhyan Sreenivasan).
 Gokul Suresh plays the character Ravi Kumar, a government employee who crosses paths with Dennis."
 Sayanna Varthakal began its principal photography in late June 2018, and it was shot in various locations, including Ernakulam, Kolkata and Nepal border.

 Soundtrack

 The film features original background score and songs composed by Prashant Pillai.